Cheapest Place to Buy a Suitcase (2026): 9 Options Ranked

 Facebook Marketplace and Thrift Stores

 Used luggage is one of the best deals in travel.
 People sell barely-used suitcases on Facebook Marketplace and Craigslist constantly.
-I’ve seen Away and Monos carry-ons listed for $80-120, half the retail price, used once or twice.
+Away and Monos carry-ons turn up listed at $80-120, half the retail price, used once or twice.

 Goodwill and Salvation Army thrift stores stock luggage too, though the selection is random and quality varies wildly.
 You’re looking for bags with working zippers, smooth wheels, and no cracked shells.
 Inspect the telescoping handle carefully – that’s the first thing to fail on a suitcase.